 The Company's ultimate payment is contingent on the relevant fair value calculation at the vesting date.
 The Company accrues compensation over time as employees progress toward vesting of each award.
-The Company also hedges a portion of the economic exposure of these awards and records the impact of the NSU and CSU hedges within compensation expense.

-The Company recorded a reduction in accrued compensation of \$32.3 million on the Consolidated Statement of Financial Condition for the amounts paid to employees during the six months ended September 30, 2023.
+The Company recorded a reduction in accrued compensation of \$7.3 million on the Consolidated Statement of Financial Condition for the amounts paid to employees for the six months ended September 30, 2024.